r-grandorder/tri-hermes/en/pages/Lostbelt/avalon2.md

 You knew all along that Mash was in Sheffield, but kept silent.

 **Artoria:**
-Because Fujimaru would've gone there after her, so you hid it from {(M) him /(F) her} to avoid that.
+Because Fujimaru would've gone there after her, so you hid it from [♂ him /♀ her] to avoid that.

 **Oberon:**
 Yes, well, actually...